-dataset of news events.
-I will measure how the change in news coverage of a company due to privacy breaches will affect stock prices of breached firms.
-Second, I contribute to the literature of the economics of privacy by measuring the direct equity effect of privacy breach disclosures (Campbell et al. (2003), Cavusoglu et al. (2004), Acquisti et al. (2006), Hovav and D'Arcy (2003), and Horav and Gray (2014)).
+A strong contribution of this article is to build an independent and complete dataset of news events.
+I will measure how the change in news coverage of a company due to privacy breaches will affect stock prices of breached firms [22, 23].
+Second, I contribute to the literature of the economics of privacy by measuring the direct equity effect of privacy breach disclosures [8, 24-26].
 Overall, previous papers have been divided on the direct short-run effect of privacy breach announcements.
-In particular, Acquisti et al. (2006) find that there is a negative and statistically significant effect of privacy breaches incidents on a firm's value with a dataset of 85 breaches over the period 1999-2004.
-Hovay and D'Arcy (2003) show that there is no significant effect of privacy breaches on a firm's value, examining small subsets of privacy breaches (viruses and denial of services) and using mainly event studies prior to 2003.
-Campbell et al. (2003) find a small and insignificant effect on all security breaches for a dataset of 43 events.
-Horav and Gray (2014) use a stakeholder analysis to measure the effects on the cyber attack on the TJX company.
-They find that, with the limitation of studying only one firm, TJX's stock largely increased a year after the announcement of a massive consumer data breach.
-My paper builds on the existing literature by considering an expanded dataset of 745 breaches for publicly listed companies to measure the impact on the performance of the firms by themselves and its competitors, using the added effect of the "bundled" news released on the day of the announcement of the breach.
+In particular, Acquisti et al. find that there is a negative and statistically significant effect of privacy breaches incidents on a firm's value with a dataset of 85 breaches over the period 1999-2004 [8].
+Hovav and D'Arcy show that there is no significant effect of privacy breaches on a firm's value, examining small subsets of privacy breaches (viruses and denial of services) and using mainly event studies prior to 2003 [26].
+Campbell et al. [24] find a small and insignificant effect on all security breaches for a dataset of 43 events.
+Horav and Gray [27] find that, with the limitation of studying only one firm, TJX's stock largely increased a year after the announcement of a massive consumer data breach [26].
+My article builds on the existing literature by considering an expanded dataset of 745 breaches for publicly listed companies to measure the impact on the performance of the firms by themselves and its competitors, using the added effect of the "bundled" news released on the day of the announcement of the breach.
+More recently, with more coverage on privacy breaches, some further research investigated the risk and trends of privacy breaches [28-30].

-The rest of the paper is organized as follows: Section 3 presents my dataset.
-Section 4 presents the timing of privacy breach disclosures and media coverage for firms.
-Section 5 describes the empirical strategy of news bundling and disclosures and a portfolio analysis.
-Section 6 provides a discussion and applications of my results.
-Section 7 concludes.
+The rest of the article is organized as follows: section "Data" presents my dataset.
+Section "Timing of privacy breach disclosure through media coverage" presents the timing of privacy breach disclosures and media coverage for firms.
+Section "News bundling and stock performance" describes the empirical strategy of news bundling and disclosures and a portfolio analysis.
+Section "Discussion" provides a discussion and applications of my results.
+Section "Conclusion" concludes.

-3 Data
+Data

 I construct a large dataset of stocks and news reports of publicly traded companies as follows.
-The data for stock prices comes from the Center for Research in Security Prices (CRSP).
-I
+The data for stock prices comes from